starfish719/starfish719/README.md

 - Objective-C / Swift

 ### Etc
-- GitHub Actions / Pull Panda / GraphQL / Enginner Management / Project Management
+- GitHub Actions / Pull Panda / GraphQL / Engineer Management / Project Management

 <!--
 **starfish719/starfish719** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.